airbnb/hypernova/README.md

 First and foremost, server-side rendering is a better user experience compared to just client-side rendering.
 The user gets the content faster, the webpage is more accessible when JS fails or is disabled, and search engines have an easier time indexing it.

 Secondly, it provides a better developer experience.
 Writing the same markup twice both on the server in your preferred templating library and in JavaScript can be tedious and hard to maintain.
-Hypernova lets you write all of your view code in a single place without having to sacrifice the user‘s experience.
+Hypernova lets you write all of your view code in a single place without having to sacrifice the user’s experience.

 ## How?